 Can I transfer a transponder to another vehicle?

 Yes.
-Complete the Transponder Transfer (pdf 25kb) form and fax it with a copy of the Vehicle Registration to the number provided on the form.
+Complete the Transponder Updates/Transfer (pdf 25kb) form and fax it with a copy of the Vehicle Registration to the number provided on the form.

 Where can I find my transponder number?

 The transponder number is located near the barcode and written in two different formats.
 The eight digit (hexadecimal) number beginning with a 2 and a nine digit (decimal) number beginning with a 5 or 6.
 Washington can process requests using either format.